HomeReflectionsHow to Pre...

 • Keep in mind that you are safe and this is a temporary experience

-• If you need reassurance, rely on your sitter - they’re here to help
+• If you need reassurance, rely on your Peer Treatment Companion - they’re here to help

 • Keep in contact with your Innerwell care team through your member portal